Nyerguds/MobiusMapEditor/MANUAL.md

 ## Usage

 The creators of the map editor have chosen to build a manual into the editor, but it might not be immediately obvious.
 Look at the bottom bar, and it will tell you for the currently selected editing type what your mouse buttons will do, and which modifier keys will change to different editing modes.
 Once you hold down such a key, the bottom bar text will change, further explaining what your mouse buttons will do in this specific mode.

-Several types of objects can also be dragged around, and will change the bottom bar text accordingly when the mouse button is pressed down on an object.
+In general, holding down \[Shift\] will activate placement mode, and in that mode, left click will place an object, and right clicking on an object will remove it.
+Outside placement mode, double-clicking an object will open its properties, holding down the left mouse button on an object will allow dragging it around, and right-clicking an object will copy its properties to the tool window's placement template.
+These controls may vary a bit from type to type; for example, the Properties window doesn't exist for all object types, and in Resources mode, placement mode is always active.

-Besides that, the scroll wheel will allow zooming in and out, and holding down either the middle mouse button or the space bar will allow you to quickly drag-scroll around the map.
+As for basic navigation, the controls are fairly straightforward: the scroll wheel and the \[Plus\] and \[Minus\] keys allow zooming in and out, arrow keys will pan around the map, and holding down either the middle mouse button or the space bar allows quickly drag-panning around the map.
+Some special shortcuts for zooming can be found in the View → Zoom menu; the \* key will reset the zoom to the full map, and \[Ctrl\]+\[D\] will zoom the editor to just the area of the map's configured map bounds area plus one extra cell border around it.
+Note that you can zoom out farther than the full map; this was done to allow placing map template pieces partially outside the map from the top and left sides of the map.

 Specific options about the map and the scripting elements can be found in the "Settings" menu: